 Graphics power is good, too, although still not as good as the Air 2.
 The mini 4 managed 37fps and 15fps in the T-Rex and Manhattan GFXBench tests respectively, compared with the 52fps and 25fps achieved by the Air 2.

 But it is much faster than the iPad mini 2 and iPad mini 3, which scored 22fps in T-Rex and 9fps in Manhattan.

 You'll still find the Touch ID fingerprint sensor beneath the Home button with the iPad mini 4, but it hasn't been upgraded to the new, super-fast generation boasted by the iPhone 6s and 6s Plus.
 Still, it's a great feature for added security and convenience, plus Apple Pay.

-The iPad mini 4, as mentioned, is available in 16GB, 64GB and 128GB models, and each of those offers the option of WiFi-only or WiFi + Cellular if you want mobile connectivity.
+The iPad mini 4, as mentioned, is now only available in 128GB, despite launching with 16GB, 64GB and 128GB models, along with the option of WiFi-only or WiFi + Cellular if you want mobile connectivity.

 That WiFi is 802.11ac, which can theoretically run up to 866Mbps, and there's Bluetooth 4.2.

 When it comes to battery life, the iPad mini 4 achieved a score of 3975 in the GeekBench 3 battery test.
 You can expect the tablet to last for around 6 hours of active use but if you only use it from time to time that battery life can stretch to days if not weeks.

 The battery benchmark score for the iPad mini 4 is actually lower than the iPad mini 3's score of 4098 and lower than the iPad mini 2's 3990, and in fact comes in as the iPad with the worst battery life out of all of Apple's range, but not my a large margin.